toralf/torutils/README.md

 [key-expires.py](./key-expires.py) helps to maintain [Tor offline keys](https://support.torproject.org/relay-operators/offline-ed25519/).
-It returns the expiration time in seconds of the mid-term signing key, a cronjob could be sth. like this:
+It returns the expiration time in seconds of the mid-term signing key.
+A cronjob for that task could look like this:

 ```bash
 seconds=$(sudo ./key-expires.py /var/lib/tor/keys/ed25519_signing_cert)